Bus to Campus

 Coming to Campus from Los Angeles: Metropolitan Transit Authority (MTA)

 The MTA 577 Express comes directly to the campus, and the Metro Blue Line train comes to downtown Long Beach, where riders can transfer to a Long Beach Transit bus to complete their trip to campus.
-CSULB faculty and staff may receive a reimbursement for the purchase of MTA transit fare by following these administrative guidelines.
-CSULB students taking 12 units or more may apply for a discounted TAP card by downloading an application and following the instructions provided on the MTA website.
-Plan your trip by calling 800.COMMUTE or by visiting www.metro.net.
+Plan your trip by visiting www.metro.net or calling 800.COMMUTE.

 Coming to campus from Orange County: Orange County Transit Authority (OCTA)

 OCTA Routes 50, 60 and 560 come directly to campus.
 Route 1 offers a beautiful and relaxing ride down Pacific Coast Highway from Dana Point to CSULB.
 Route 50 will take you from campus directly to Disneyland, Anaheim Stadium, or The Honda Center.
 Route 60 and 560 provide a direct connection from Leisure World to campus.
 CSULB students taking 9 units or more may apply for a discounted OCTA pass.
 More information on this program is available at OCTA College Pass.
 Plan your trip by visiting www.octa.net/busbook/ or calling 714.636.RIDE.